AntonKink/antkin-HTools/README.md

 These are just some of the tools I wrote for educational purposes.
 My goal is to learn how to create "useful" programs, to find out how they work, and also to learn how to prevent their harmful use.

 ## Tools
-- Port Scanner
+- Port_Scanner
-- Simple Backdoor
+- Simple_Backdoor
+- IP_Info - Collecting IP Information
+- TelNo_info - Collecting information about the cell number

 ## License
 These tools are provided using GPLv2 license.
 There is no liability and warranty.